barr-israel/barrcodes/content/posts/1brc_part2/index.md

 | Time (s) | 8.02 | 4.06  | 2.12 | 1.46 | 1.44 | 1.25 | 1.10 | 1.01 | 0.96 | 0.89 | 0.86 | 0.88 |

 And we finally crossed the 1 second barrier!
-I considered rewriting the `merge_summaries` function to reuse the same hash instead of computing every hash twice, but the entire function does not even register on the profile, so there is no reason to do it.

 Looking at the run times we got, we can see that the performance is equal to the single threaded performance with 1 thread, which means no overhead was added.
 Additionally, the performance scaled almost perfectly up to 6 threads and then the scaling started to slow down.
 This matches with the fact that this laptop has exactly 6 performance cores.